 The ability to lease rather than own premises offers flexibility to businesses, including SMEs.
-Around 35% of all European commercial space is let to businesses, which frees up capital and enables them to lease new space as they grow.
-EU & UK Gross Value Added, 2021
+Some of €2.9 trillion of all European commercial space is let to businesses, which frees up capital and enables them to lease new space as they grow.

-Source: RHL Strategic Solutions estimates using Eurostat and ONS data Direct employment in the EU & UK commercial property sector ('000), 2021
+Direct employment in the EU & UK commercial property sector ('000), 2023